ServiceNowNextExperience/ServiceNowNextExperience.github.io/labs/LAB2050-K24-Intro-to-Workspaces/1-overview.md

 ## UI Builder Exploration Walk-through

 If you are unfamiliar with UI Builder, we will briefly go over the different parts that make up UI Builder.
-If you are familiar,
+If you are familiar, feel free to skip this introduction and get started on Exercise 1.

 1. Navigate to the top left corner of the filter navigator and click on **All** to open the All menu if it is not already open.
 ![INTRO_image_1.png](./images/INTRO/INTRO_image_1.png)